AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user attempts to upload an attachment using the [!DNL Workfront for Outlook] integration, the attachment does not upload, and the user sees the following message:

-Some attachments have not been uploaded.
-Reason: Something went wrong with uploading attachments.
+[!UICONTROL Some attachments have not been uploaded.
+Reason: Something went wrong with uploading attachments.]

 **Proof email notification update**